-Figure 2.1 reports the impulse response functions of total factor productivity, consumption, investment, hours worked, and output to a one standard deviation, positive unanticipated productivity shock as the black starred lines.
+Figure 3.1 reports the impulse response functions of total factor productivity, consumption, investment, hours worked, and output to a one standard deviation, positive unanticipated productivity shock as the black starred lines.
 The red lines are the impulse response functions of the same variables to a one standard deviation, positive news shock.
 The dotted lines correspond to the 68% confidence interval from 5000 bias-corrected bootstrap replications of the reduced form VAR.12

 In response to a one standard deviation positive unanticipated productivity shock, total factor productivity rises on impact by 0.8%.
 The effect fades over time, but it is quite persistent.
 The shock has positive impact effects on investment, output, while on consumption it is almost nil.
-However, the impact effect on hours worked is significantly negative, which confirms the results of Galí (1999) and Basu, Fernald, and Kimball (2006).
+However, the impact effect on hours worked is significantly negative, which confirms the results of Galí (1999) and Basu et al. (2006).
 Concerning the short-run dynamics, we observe a hump-shaped pattern in the responses of output, consumption, investment, and hours worked.
 The effects of the unanticipated productivity shock wane in the medium-run.
-On the other hand, in response to a one standard deviation positive news shock, all variables rise on impact, except for total factor productivity.
-13 Productivity is restricted not to respond on impact, but even in the short-run there is almost no change in its response.
+On the other hand, in response to a one standard deviation positive news shock, all variables rise on impact, except for total factor productivity.13 Productivity is restricted not to respond on impact, but even in the short-run there is almost no change in its response.
 After about one year, productivity starts increasing and in almost five years it stabilizes at a new long-run level.
 The responses of the other variables display a hump-shaped pattern in the short-run, but afterwards they stabilize at higher permanent levels.
 When comparing the two sets of impulse responses, it becomes clear that the two shocks deliver significantly different responses.
 The effects of the news shock are much stronger and more persistent than of the unanticipated productivity shock.
 Moreover, the news shock has a significant positive effect on hours worked, while the effect of the unanticipated shock is significantly negative.
-In the following sections we will investigate the ability of two theoretical models to account for these stylized facts.
+In the fol-

-8 The model is described in Appendix 2.B.
+8The model is described in Appendix 3.B.

-$^{^{9}}$ The data series are presented in Appendix 2.A.
+9The data series are presented in Appendix 3.A.

-10 The identification scheme is presented in Appendix 2.C.
+10The identification scheme is presented in Appendix 3.C.

-11 For details about the variable settings see Bolboaca and Fischer (2017).
+11For details about the variable settings see Bolboaca and Fischer (2017).

-$^{^{12}}$ The impulse responses with 68%, 90% and 95% confidence intervals for the unanticipated productivity shock are reported in Figure 2.D.1 and for the news shock in Figure 2.D.2, in Appendix 2.D.
+12The impulse responses with 68%, 90% and 95% confidence intervals for the unanticipated productivity shock are reported in Figure 3.11 and for the news shock in Figure 3.12, in Appendix 3.D.

-13 These results support the findings of Beaudry and Portier (2006) that news shocks are expansionary.
+13These results support the findings of Beaudry and Portier (2006) that news shocks are expansionary.